qouteall/qouteall-blog/Cognitive-biases.md

 People usually remember the "special" things well.
 This is an information compression mechanism that filters out the unimportant details.

 **Peak-end rule**: People judge an experience largely based on how they felt at its peak (its most intense point) and at its end.
-The most efficient way to improve user experience is to improve the experience in the peak and in the end (and at the start).
+The most efficient way to improve user experience is to improve the experience in the peak and in the end.

-**Serial position effect**: people tend to recall the first and last items in a series best, and the middle items worst.
+**Serial position effect**: people tend to recall the first and last items best, and the middle items worst.
 Interestingly, the same effect also applies to LLMs, called "lost in the middle".

 **Cryptomnesia**: Treating other peoples' idea as own original idea, after forgetting the source of the idea.